Popular Music Education Committee

 1. To offer a place and space for popular music educators to learn about emerging pedagogies;

-3. To advocate and provide space for popular music to exist within the state music education conference;
+2. To advocate and provide place for popular music to exist within the state music education conference;

-5. To be more inclusive of music beyond the Western-European Art canon;
+5. To be more inclusive of musics beyond the Western-European Art canon;

 6. To advocate for marginalized musicians and music educators, who are often outliers in the profession of band, orchestra, and choir;

-7. To offer resources for current or emerging popular music educators;
+7. To offer affordable or free online resources for current or emerging popular music educators;

 Activities